 I know summer is still a while away here up north, but this is a great idea for you to bookmark if you are cooking for one and can’t be bothered with an accompanying sauce or cooking up vegetables.
 After frying the steak to perfection (I hope your perfection is the same as my perfection: medium-rare) and leaving it to rest, I simply deglazed the pan with lemon juice and used the zingy rendered juices from the pan (after cooling a little) and tossed it with wild rocket (arugula).
 The steak tagliata only requires a generous scattering of salt flakes and finely shaved Parmesan.
 If you have a microplane, finely grate a little lemon zest into the salad too.
 Winner winner singleton’s dinner!

-Heat the olive oil (or melt the lard) in a pan.
+- Heat the lard in a pan.
 Season the steak with salt and freshly ground black pepper.

 Nutritional Information per serving

 Calories 410Kcal / 1715kJ

 See all the Beef & Lamb recipes on Fats of Life: